python/cpython/Doc/distutils/apiref.rst

 .. function:: show_compilers()

-   Print list of available compilers (used by the :option:`--help-compiler` options to :command:`build`, :command:`build_ext`, :command:`build_clib`).
+   Print list of available compilers (used by the :option:`!--help-compiler` options to :command:`build`, :command:`build_ext`, :command:`build_clib`).